timfuhrmann/spotify-rooms/README.md

-"Live Music for Spotify" is a full stack hobby project realizing an in rooms organized application for strangers or friends to meet and listen to music.
-It utilizes a **Next.js** frontend, **Golang** backend, **Redis** in-memory database and **WebSocket** to "broadcast" music to active rooms.
+"Live Music for Spotify" is a full stack hobby project realizing an in rooms organized application for strangers or friends to meet and listen to music, using **Next.js**, **Golang**, a **Redis** in-memory database connected via **WebSocket** to "broadcast" music to active rooms.

 Check it out: https://spotify-rooms.vercel.app/

-## What?

 ![Preview](frontend/public/preview-room.png)